christiandunkel/raytracer/documentation/documentation.md

 ### Background

-The `background` property defines the background color of the scene, and will be rendered as part of reflections or in full if a ray hits no object.
+The `background` property defines the background color of the scene and will be rendered as part of reflections or in full if a ray hits no object.

 ```
 define background <color>